 An Influencer From The Start In the early ’90s Al applied data science to Australia’s Americas Cup by showing data along with video – an innovation in sports performance analytics.
 As a result of this work, Al co-founded Quokka Sports, which pioneered data-intensive sports immersion on the Internet and revolutionised the way people experienced sport.

 He then joined Macromedia – and Adobe, after Adobe acquired Macromedia, where he spent almost ten years changing the way people think about great digital experiences on the Web and on then-new mobile devices.

 At Adobe, Al led teams that created the Rich Internet Applications category and helped develop the discipline of experience design.

-In 2011 Al started up his current big project, the company Play Bigger Advisers, with his 2 ‘brothers in life’, Dave Patterson and Chris Lochhead.
+Collaboration and Consciousness In 2011 Al started up his current big project, the company Play Bigger Advisers, with his 2 ‘brothers in life’, Dave Patterson and Chris Lochhead.
 This new project meant the reach of knowledge and shared experience was going to go broader and make a bigger impact than ever before.

 “At Play Bigger, we help those that are already successful in venture capital, already established, take their businesses to the next level, to the ultimate transcendence”

 Al states that working in co-category design is a unique discipline.
 It’s a new thing, just like product design, company design, industrial design, experience design, all of these design methodologies have appeared over the course of the last 20 or 30 years.

 The wonderful thing about silicon valley and everything else is creating something before the market even knows where to put it, and that’s often the challenge of innovative minds, is that they have an idea that doesn’t fit in a box yet.

 People, when purchasing, like to think in categories, so you may not realise it but category design is one of the leading product development areas in our day to day world.

 From cereals to diary products, washing products to bikes and cars.
 For example an SUV is a category.